damianavila/RISE/README.md

 cm.update('livereveal', {
               'theme': 'serif',
               'transition': 'zoom',
+              'start_slideshow_at': 'selected',
 })
 ```

-and now your slides will get the `serif` theme and the `zoom` transition.
+With these options, your slides will get the `serif` theme and the
+`zoom` transition, and slideshows will start from the selected cell (instead
+of from the beginning, which is the default).

 ## Usage with Leap Motion